We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-There are several ways to stop or prevent hiccups in newborns.
-Taking breaks from feeding to burp and using pacifiers can help, for example.
-It is important to remember that most babies get hiccups in their first year, and they are not usually a cause for concern.
+There are several ways to stop hiccups in newborns, including regular burping and using pacifiers.
+It is important to remember that most babies get hiccups and it is often not a cause for concern.

 The hiccups happen when the baby’s diaphragm contracts.
 This forces air out through closed vocal chords, creating the hiccupping sound.